FilOzone/filecoin-services-payments/README.md

 -   **For Payers (Payers):** This function allows payers to monitor their own account health.
 By checking `fundedUntilEpoch` and `availableFunds`, they can determine when a top-up is needed to avoid service interruptions or defaulting on their payment obligations.
 -   **For UIs and Dashboards:** This is the essential endpoint for building user-facing interfaces.
 It provides all the necessary information to display an account's total balance, what's available for withdrawal, its "burn rate", and a clear "funded until" status.

-**Understanding the Returned Values**
+**Parameters**:
+- `token`: The token address to get account info for.
+- `owner`: The address of the account owner.

+**Returns**:
--   **`fundedUntilEpoch`:** The future epoch at which the account is projected to run out of funds, given its current balance and `currentLockupRate`.
+- `fundedUntilEpoch`: The future epoch at which the account is projected to run out of funds, given its current balance and `currentLockupRate`.
     - If this value is `type(uint256).max`, it means the account has a zero lockup rate and is funded indefinitely.
     - If this value is in the past, the account is currently in deficit and cannot be settled further for active rails.
--   **`currentFunds`:** The raw, total balance of tokens held by the account in the contract.
+- `currentFunds`: The raw, total balance of tokens held by the account in the contract.
--   **`availableFunds`:** The portion of `currentFunds` that is *not* currently locked.
+- `availableFunds`: The portion of `currentFunds` that is *not* currently locked.
 This is the amount the user could successfully withdraw if they called `withdraw` right now.
--   **`currentLockupRate`:** The aggregate "burn rate" of the account, representing the total `paymentRate` per epoch summed across all of the owner's active rails.
+- `currentLockupRate`: The aggregate "burn rate" of the account, representing the total `paymentRate` per epoch summed across all of the owner's active rails.

 ### Operator Management